 Violence accounts for 3% of OSHA-reported incidents—but with high severity (Source: OSHA Injury Summary, 2025).
 Customer disputes, robberies, and even coworker altercations can spiral quickly in retail settings.
 The toll includes physical injury, trauma, and lost workdays.

-Video surveillance deters would-be offenders, but modern systems do more.
-AI can spot aggressive behavior patterns, detect weapons, and alert managers instantly.
+Video monitoring deters would-be offenders, but modern systems do more.
+AI can detect crowding, loitering, or running, which can indicate escalating situations and alert managers in real time.
 Video records support investigations and training on de-escalation.

-Technology is a force multiplier for safety teams—making it easier to spot, prevent, and learn from incidents.
+Technology amplifies the efforts of safety teams, making it easier to spot, mitigate, and learn from incidents.

 Machinery-Related Lacerations and Amputations